salopadlon/ryanair-api/Readme.md

 ## Run application

-To run the application use the following command
+To run the application use the following command from the directory of `main.py`

 `uvicorn main:app --reload`